fredjoya/free-genai-bootcamp-2025/sentence-constructor/perplexity/prompt.md

 ### Clues, Considerations, Next Steps
 - try and provide a non-nested bulleted list
 - talk about the vocabulary but try to leave out the arabic words because the student can refer to the vocabulary table
-- Mention root forms of words and how they might change in the sentence.
 - Suggest simple grammar tips